 Previously, I worked at the European Space Agency (ESA) in ESTEC.
-I was part of the Wave Interaction and Propagation section within the RF Payloads and Technology division.
-There, I developed on-board artificial intelligence systems [detect/classify],[compressionfor Synthetic Aperture Radar (SAR) satellites as well as [biomass estimationfrom reflected GNSS navigation signals.
+I was part of the Wave Interaction and Propagation section in the RF Payloads and Technology division.
+There, I worked on both on-board and on-ground data processing pipelines.
+Some examples include:

 Before that, I worked at the Computational Imaging group of Centrum Wiskunde en Informatica (CWI).
-There, I developed AI and physics-based differentiable algorithms for ultrasound imaging.
+I developed physics-based differentiable algorithms for ultrasound imaging.
 Applications include: under-sampled imaging, data compression, data fusion and single plane-wave imaging.

 I completed a Ph.D. in Physics (applied machine learning) at the Cavendish Laboratory, University of Cambridge [thesis].
 At the same institution, I was an Adjunct Lecturer in machine learning for two years [notes].
 Earlier, I completed a master's degree in Scientific Computing at the University of Cambridge and an undergraduate degree in Electronic and Information Engineering at Imperial College London.